Working At Height Courses

 1. SSP will be payable from Day 1 of sickness absence

-Currently, employees are only eligible to receive SSP from the fourth qualifying day of sickness absence; the first three days are unpaid, unless the employee qualifies for enhanced sick pay.
+Currently, employees are only eligible to receive Statutory Sick Pay (SSP) from the fourth qualifying day of sickness absence; the first three days are unpaid, unless the employee qualifies for enhanced sick pay.

-Under the new legislation, the three-day waiting period will be removed, and SSP will become a ‘Day 1’ entitlement.
+Under the new legislation, the three-day waiting period will be removed, and Statutory Sick Pay (SSP) will become a ‘Day 1’ entitlement.
 This means it will be paid from the first qualifying day of sickness absence (provided eligibility criteria are met).

 2. The Lower Earnings Limit will be removed

-At present, an employee must earn at least the Lower Earnings Limit (LEL), currently £123 per week (2025/26 rate), to qualify for SSP.
+At present, an employee must earn at least the Lower Earnings Limit (LEL), currently £123 per week (2025/26 rate), to qualify for Statutory Sick Pay (SSP).

 From April 2026 this minimum earnings threshold will be abolished.
-This means that all employees, regardless of how much they earn, will be eligible for SSP if they meet the other qualifying conditions (such as being classed as an employee and being off work due to illness for at least four consecutive calendar days).
+This means that all employees, regardless of how much they earn, will be eligible for Statutory Sick Pay (SSP) if they meet the other qualifying conditions (such as being classed as an employee and being off work due to illness for at least four consecutive calendar days).

 What do these changes mean for me as an employer?